 - Morton Insurance v Sidhu (2008) Courts of Justice EWHC 417: Civil claim involving an allegation of insurance fraud by an ex-employee.

-Anthony Metzer QC is a highly distinguished and established silk in criminal defence work with considerable appellate and Privy Council experience.
+Anthony Metzer KC is a highly distinguished and established silk in criminal defence work with considerable appellate and Privy Council experience.
 He has a substantial criminal practice, principally in murder and manslaughter, serious offences of a sexual nature and drug offences.
 He also specialises in fraud and money laundering allegations and has extensive experience in health and safety prosecutions.